 Rowing is a successful part of the international programme at BUCS.
 Great Britain teams attend the FISU World University Championships and BUCS institutions attend the EUSA European University Championships and Games.
 Great Britain most recently brought home four medals (two gold, two bronze) from the 2016 World University Rowing Championships in Poznan (Poland).

-British universities may also compete internationally at EUSA European Universities Championships against the best universities in Europe.
-Most recently BUCS institutions brought home 12 medals (six gold, five silver, one bronze) at the 2015 EUSA Championships in Hannover (Germany).
-Teams are selected based on their performances at BUCS Regatta.
+British universities may also compete internationally at EUSA European Universities Championships and Games against the best universities in Europe.
+Most recently BUCS institutions brought home 21 medals (seven gold, six silver, eight bronze) from the 2016 European Universities Games in Zagreb-Rijeka (Croatia).

 Strategy and development